by Chris Wayan, 2005-6

 The Muptip Range is a low but snowy northern spur of the ridges flanking Kantol Rift.
 In a Terran sea-basin the Muptips might be dubbed a fracture zone.
 They rise up to 2500 m (8,250') and run about 2000 km (1250 mi) north, dividing the Raksar and Ozara Basins.

 To the north rises one of Tharn's largest, ruggedest impact features: Ombra Crater, 190 km wide (120 mi).
 A cool lake fills the floor, 1 km below the plains outside and 3 km (10,000') below a ringwall snowcapped even in summer.
-It's a little world of its own, sheltered from the polar winds; the inner north rim, tilted toward the sun to the south, feels almost temperate; the northernmost flyotes on Tharn live here, taking advantage of the denser air.
+It's a little world of its own, sheltered from the polar winds.
+The inner north rim, tilted toward the sun to the south, feels almost temperate; the northernmost flyotes on Tharn live here; in the dense air of the crater floor, they can fly, if not soar as easily as their cousins in deeper craters like Heloon or trenches like Mrr.
 They form a hybrid culture with thotters, mops and camaroos living round the lake.

 The east end of Raksar Sea bends north into another great lobe, Koba Arm.
 The shores are low and marshy, but still backed by forests where mops live, except for the Koba Delta at the north end of the Arm: here the marsh fades into windy, treeless tundra, home only to mamooks.